jrhouston/grenade/README.md

-  --dns-spike              Cause a spike in DNS lookups --log-spike              Cause a spike in log volume --fd-spike               Cause a spike in open file descriptors
+  --dns-spike              Cause a spike in DNS lookups --log-spike              Cause a spike in log volume --fd-spike               Cause a spike in open file descriptors --disk-spike             Cause a spike in disk space usage --disk-leak              Cause a leak in disk space usage
 ```

 ## Supported failure modes